elpres — electronic presentations

 gs -dNOPAUSE -dBATCH -sDEVICE=pdfwrite -sOutputFile=page_%03d.pdf in.pdf

 with in.pdf as the initial presentation.
-The syntax of gs is described in detail on the ghostscript website13.
+The syntax of gs is described in detail on the ghostscript website16.
 On Windows systems the name of the ghostscript command may be gswin32c.exe or gswin64c.exe.
-An alternative to gs is the pdftk tool:
+An alternative to gs is the pdftk command line tool: 17

 pdftk in.pdf burst output page_%03d.pdf